erlestor/abahus/frontend/README.md

 ## How to run tests

+### In command line

-Run the command "npx cypress run-ct" inside "frontend"
+- Run the command "npm test" inside "frontend"

-If you want to see the tests visually run "npx cypress open-ct" instead
+### In seperate window

+- Run the command "npm run open-tests" instead